mnavarro21/WeatherBitIo/README.md

 ============== ADDITIONAL NOTES ====================

-BASEURL and ENDPOINTS are found in Project SpecFlowPorject2 -> Appsettings.json Current Version only runs the following scenario due to limitation of Licence Key/API Key used.
+BASEURL and ENDPOINTS are found in Project SpecFlowPorject2 -> Appsettings.json

+Current Version only runs the following scenario due to limitation of Licence Key/API Key used.

-Get Current Weather Data by City
+-Get Current Weather Data by City

-Get Current Weather Data by Latitude Longitude
+-Get Current Weather Data by Latitude Longitude